 Do they have a larger social reach than my own?

 When crafting your events, it’s super important to be unique!
-You want to stand out from the countless workshops, all day intensives, retreats and other yoga events that are taking place in your area, so you’ll need to make your event different.
+Do you want to stand out from the countless workshops, all day intensives, retreats and other yoga events that are taking place in your area?
+Then you’ll need to make your event different.

 Can you put a unique spin on your event to make it even more special?

-My events were featured in many magazines and online blogs including Time Out and even Grazia Magazine, who sent a journalist to cover Yoga Supper Club as part of a feature on 20-somethings swapping clubbing for healthier nights out.
+My events were featured in many magazines and online blogs including Time Out and even Grazia Magazine.
+A journalist from Grazia was sent to cover Yoga Supper Club as part of a feature on 20-somethings swapping clubbing for healthier nights out.

-Then make contact, invite journalists to attend for free and make sure you continue to contact them with a press release every time you have a new event.
+Then invite journalists to attend for free and make sure you continue to contact them with a press release every time you have a new event.

 One of the best ways to promote your event via email marketing and on social media is to highlight the benefits of your event.